Sahar-Kavousi/crowdfunding_back_end/README.md

 The intended audience for this health and fitness-related crowdfunding site may vary based on the specific product or project.
 However, in general, the target audience typically includes individuals who have an interest in maintaining a healthy lifestyle, improving their fitness, and exploring innovative health and wellness solutions.
 Some example of the primary target audiences for this project :​

-Health and Fitness Enthusiasts: who are eager on maintaining a healthy lifestyle.​ Technology Enthusiasts: Those interested in the latest health tech innovations.​ Wellness Consumers: People prioritizing overall well-being.​ Health Professionals: Healthcare, fitness, and nutrition experts seeking new tools.​ Outdoor Enthusiasts: Those interested in outdoor fitness and adventure.​ Mental Health Advocates: Individuals concerned about mental well-being.​ Cooking and Nutrition Enthusiasts: Passionate about healthy eating and kitchen innovations.​ Fitness Gamers and VR Fans: Gamers and tech enthusiasts interested in interactive fitness experiences.
+- Health and Fitness Enthusiasts: who are eager on maintaining a healthy lifestyle.​

+- Technology Enthusiasts: Those interested in the latest health tech innovations.​

+- Wellness Consumers: People prioritizing overall well-being.​

+- Health Professionals: Healthcare, fitness, and nutrition experts seeking new tools.​

+- Outdoor Enthusiasts: Those interested in outdoor fitness and adventure.​

+- Mental Health Advocates: Individuals concerned about mental well-being.​

+- Cooking and Nutrition Enthusiasts: Passionate about healthy eating and kitchen innovations.
+​
+- Fitness Gamers and VR Fans: Gamers and tech enthusiasts interested in interactive fitness experiences.

 ### Front End Pages/Functionality
 Home page: